 - Coinmerce B.V., a private company with limited liability, having its registered office and place of business at Beechavenue 140 (1119 PR) Schiphol-rijk, registered in the trade register of the Chamber of Commerce under number 70036969;

 - the services offered by Coinmerce through the Website and/or the Application to the User, including in any case but not exclusively: the creation and management of an account (art.
-4), the purchase and sale of Cryptocurrencies (art.
-5, 6 and 7), the bots functionality (art.
-8), the staking functionality (art.
-9), the lending of cryptocurrencies functionality (art.
-10), and the use of Balance/Credits (art.
+4.1), the purchase and sale of Virtual Currencies (art.
+4.2, 4.3 and 4.4), the bots functionality (art.
+4.5), the staking functionality (art.
+4.6), the lending of Virtual Currencies functionality (art.
+4.7), the use of Balance/Credits (art.
 4.8), and the Virtual Currencies Exchange Service (art.
 4.9).

-- any natural person, legal person or other legal form who has entered into any legal relationship with Coinmerce, expressly including entering into an agreement for the purchase or sale of Cryptocurrencies;
+- any natural person, legal person or other legal form who has entered into any legal relationship with Coinmerce, expressly including entering into an agreement for the purchase or sale of Virtual Currencies;

 1.2 By creating an account through the Application or on the Website, the User declares that he or she has received, read, understood and accepted these General Terms and Conditions.
 All legal acts entered into with Coinmerce by the User, expressly including these general terms and conditions and the provision of the Services, are exclusively governed by these general terms and conditions; the applicability of any other (general) terms and conditions is excluded in advance by the User.